Syngman Rhee: Political activities at home and abroad

 However, Rhee failed to efficiently act in the capacity of Acting President due to conflicts inside the provisional government in Shanghai.
 In October 1920, he returned to the US to participate in the Washington Naval Conference.
 During the conference, he attempted to set the problem of Korean independence as part of the agenda and campaigned for independence but was unsuccessful.
 In September 1922, he returned to Hawaii to focus on publication, education, and religion.
 In November 1924, Rhee was appointed the position of president for life in the Korean Comrade Society (대한인동지회; 大韓人同志會).

 In March 1925, Rhee was impeached as the president of the Provisional Government in Shanghai over allegations of misuse of power and was removed from office.
 Nevertheless, he continued to claim the position of president by referring to the Hanseong Provisional Government and continued independence activities through the Korean Commission to America and Europe.
 In the beginning of 1933, he participated in the League of Nations conference in Geneva to bring up the question of Korean independence.

-In November 1939, Rhee and his wife left Hawaii for Washington, D.C.
+In November 1939, Rhee and his wife left Hawaii for Washington, DC.
 He focused on writing the book Japan Inside Out and published it during the summer of 1941.
 With the attack on Pearl Harbor and the consequent Pacific War, which began in December 1941, Rhee used his position as the chairman of the foreign relations department of the provisional government in Chongqing to convince President Franklin D. Roosevelt and the United States Department of State to approve the existence of the Korean provisional government.
-As part of this plan, he cooperated with anti-Japan strategies conducted by the U.S. Office of Strategic Services.
+As part of this plan, he cooperated with anti-Japan strategies conducted by the US Office of Strategic Services (OSS).
 In 1945, he participated in the United Nations Conference on International Organization as the leader of the Korean representatives to request the participation of the Korean provisional government.

 Presidency (1948–1960)

 Return to Korea and rise to power

-After the surrender of Japan on 2 September 1945, Rhee was flown to Tokyo aboard a U.S. military aircraft.
-Over the objections of the Department of State, the U.S. military government allowed Rhee to return to Korea by providing him with a passport in October 1945, despite the refusal of the Department of State to issue Rhee with a passport.
-The British historian Max Hastings wrote that there was "at least a measure of corruption in the transaction" as the U.S. OSS agent Preston Goodfellow who provided Rhee with the passport that allowed him to return to Korea was apparently promised by Rhee that if he came to power, he would reward Goodfellow with commercial concessions."
+After the surrender of Japan on 2 September 1945, Rhee was flown to Tokyo aboard a US military aircraft.
+Over the objections of the Department of State, the US military government allowed Rhee to return to Korea by providing him with a passport in October 1945, despite the refusal of the Department of State to issue Rhee with a passport.
+The British historian Max Hastings wrote that there was "at least a measure of corruption in the transaction" as the OSS agent Preston Goodfellow who provided Rhee with the passport that allowed him to return to Korea was apparently promised by Rhee that if he came to power, he would reward Goodfellow with commercial concessions."
 Following the independence of Korea and a secret meeting with Douglas MacArthur, Rhee was flown in mid-October 1945 to Seoul aboard MacArthur's personal airplane, The Bataan.